jewel/clearskies/protocol/core.md

 0
 ```

 A signed message will be prefixed with an 's' character, lower case.
-The JSON
+The
+length of the signature is added to the header, prefixed with a colon.
+The
-message is then sent, and then on the next line the RSA signature is given,
+body is then sent, and then the RSA signature is given, encoded with base64.
-encoded with base64, and followed up with a newline.
-All newlines should be
-removed from the base64 data so that it fits on a single line.

 ```
-s{"type":"foo","arg":"bar"}
+s27:64{"type":"foo","arg":"bar"}
 MC0CFGq+pt0m53OP9eZSndaUtWwKnoJ7AhUAy6ScPi8Kbwe4SJiIvsf9DUFHWKE=
 ```

 If a message has both a binary payload and a signature, it will start with a
 dollar sign.
-The signature does not cover the binary data, just the JSON text.
+The signature does not cover the binary data, just the body.
 Here is the previous example, but with binary data added:

 ```
-${"type":"foo","arg":"bar"}
+$27:64{"type":"foo","arg":"bar"}
 MC0CFGq+pt0m53OP9eZSndaUtWwKnoJ7AhUAy6ScPi8Kbwe4SJiIvsf9DUFHWKE=
 40
 Another example of possibly binary data
 0
 ```

-Most messages are not signed (as no security benefit would be gained from
+Most messages are not signed as no security benefit would be gained from
-signing them, and signatures are expensive to calculate).
+signing them, and signatures are expensive to calculate.

-As a rule, the receiver of file data should always be the one to request it.
-It should never be pushed unrequested.
-This allows streaming content and
-partial copies, as will be explained in later sections.

 Peer Discovery